72nd/rsmooth/README.md

 Wrapper around [pandoc](https://pandoc.org) to create PDF's using [LaTeX](https://www.latex-project.org/).
 The main idea of rsmooth is to define all the needed informations in the [Front Matter](https://jekyllrb.com/docs/front-matter/) (a [YAML](https://en.wikipedia.org/wiki/YAML) header within the markdown document) thus no external configuration is needed.

-To allow for even more flexibility it's possible t
+To allow for even more flexibility it's possible to run the content of your input file trough [Terra](https://tera.netlify.app/) (a templating language very similar to [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/)).
+This allows you to tweak the content of your pandoc input.

 ## Usage